Q. Is there somewhere that I can park my car?

 Q. What facilities will be available?

 A. Toilets will be provided at the start/finish and at each water station on the route.
-Limited free parking and first aid facilities are all available at the Racecourse.
-Refreshments will also be available in the start/finish area at a cost.
-Secure bag drop will also be available for all runners.
+Refreshments will also be available in the start/finish area for runners and spectators at a cost.
+Secure bag drop will be available for all runners.
+First aid and sports massage are located at the start/finish.
 Unfortunately we are unable to provide showers or changing facilities.

 Q. When will I get my running time?